Happy 2021 - Web crawling only gives you YouTube first, last, and always.

 One last thing for those interested. we did turn SafeSearch off on DuckDuckGo as they tend to bury it into the settings panel of their search engine.
 Even after disabling SafeSearch, we did not show up still.
 Indicating that either DuckDuckGo is also looking for MP4 files but as we serve those anymore this could result in a total absence of results going to our domain.

 Also, note that it found out twitch profile.
-Which that profile has absolutely nothing recorded in it.
-Yet, it’s showing in the videos tab which is inherently wrong.
+That profile has absolutely nothing recorded in it.
+Yet, it's showing in the videos tab which is inherently wrong.

 Again, the video results from DuckDuckGo have that eerie Microsoft Bing vibe to them.
-Which of course makes us wonder if DuckDuckGo is relying way to much on the same search engine mechanism that Bing is using as well,
+This of course makes us wonder if DuckDuckGo is relying way too much on the same search engine mechanism that Bing is using as well,

 Additional DuckDuckGo hilarity

-It appears that AFTER you click on a YouTube video link, and then tab back the DuckDuckGo reminds you in the most passive aggressive way possible that it send you to a website by clicking on the text.
+It appears that AFTER you click on a YouTube video link, and then tab back the DuckDuckGo reminds you in the most passive-aggressive way possible that it sends you to a website by clicking on the text.
 YouTube does not admire your privacy as much as DuckDuckGo does.
 How about this DuckDuckGo.
-You link videos on my site which has a far better track record of privacy then YouTube and you don’t have to show warning like this.
+You link videos on my site which has a far better track record of privacy than YouTube and you don't have to show warnings like this.
 No?
 Oh, okay.